janikvonrotz/EverestCamp/README.md

 * find Notification tool that works - https://github.com/igorprado/react-notification-system or fork react-notify-toast
 * Replace FS Collection
 * Register return value is not processed
+* Notifcations are not persistend on route change

 ## Longterm Task